Department of Homeland Security Cybersecurity and Infrastructure Security Agency

 - Security personnel.
 Guards at synagogues vary in quality, but generally, almost anything is better than nothing.
 Volunteers are good, trained volunteers are better.
 Uniformed guards (e.g., identifiable shirts, vests, blazers) can be deterrents.
 Guards who are off-duty or retired police or corrections officers bring experience, training and judgement.
 To be effective, any guard has to have clear instructions and procedures (see below).
 NYPD does have a Paid Detail Unit which provides officers to perform off-duty, uniformed security work within New York City for approximately $45/hour.
 Click here for more information and contact details.
 For a discussion of armed vs. unarmed guards see our post Armed or unarmed security, what’s best? and a guest post here.

 - Private security.
 Some police departments allow private parties to hire off-duty officers in uniform for events (in NYC, contact the Paid Detail Unit).
 Others use other off-duty officers (hired privately or through a security firm), retired officers or hire private security guards.

 - Revisit and review your security plans and procedures.

 - Active shooters.
 Have a plan and train your staff and key volunteers on its implementation.
 See JCRC’s dedicated active shooter webpage here.

 - Bomb threats.
 Review your bomb threat procedures and make sure that your staffers (especially those who answer the phones) know what is expected of them.
 For a range of resources from top agencies, including the FBI and the DHS guidance click here.

 - Suspicious packages.
 Is your staff aware that they should be on the lookout for suspicious packages?
 For USPS guidance click here.

-- Questions?
+We will be forwarding the NYPD SHIELD analysis as soon as it becomes available.
+Questions?
 Click here to send questions, comments and suggestions.